ppy/osu-wiki/news/2024/2024-10-20-new-featured-artist-sugosugiii.md

 ### sugosugiii - The Edge of Bravery

-Here's [one more map](https://osu.ppy.sh/beatmapsets/2148426) hosted by [-Ming-](https://osu.ppy.sh/users/20127755) with an original song created specifically for [4K Korean Mania Tournament 2](https://osu.ppy.sh/community/forums/topics/1866795?n=1)!
+Here's [one more map](https://osu.ppy.sh/beatmapsets/2148426) hosted by ::-Ming-::{ user-id=20127755 } with an original song created specifically for [4K Korean Mania Tournament 2](https://osu.ppy.sh/community/forums/topics/1866795?n=1)!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/442/The%20Edge%20Of%20Bravery/sugosugiii%20-%20The%20Edge%20of%20Bravery.mp3">